flutter/website/src/content/ui/interactivity/focus.md

 This means that focus changes are always delayed by one frame, because changing focus can cause arbitrary parts of the widget tree to rebuild, including ancestors of the widget currently requesting focus.
-Because descendants cannot dirty their ancestors, it has to happen between frames, so that any needed changes can happen on the next frame.
+As descendants cannot dirty their ancestors, it has to happen between frames.
+This allows any needed changes can happen on the next frame.

 ## Group focus nodes